MicrosoftDocs/SupportArticles-docs/support/windows-server/printing/install-configure-file-print-server.md

 ---
-title: How to install and configure a file and print server in Windows Server 2003
+title: Install and configure a file and print server
 description: Describes how to configure your Windows Server 2003 as a file and print server. ms.date: 09/21/2020
 author: Deland-Han